davidsangels/eline-service/README.md

 ## Usage

-> Some usage instructions
+> Some usage instructions:
-This module works with idPlaces from 1 to 5.
+> This module works with idPlaces from 1 to 5.
-Just need to change the number in the url.
+> Just need to change the number in the url.

 ### Installing Dependencies